 2. Insurance Score

-Some states require a credit score review for applicants.
-Turns out how someone handles their finances is a decent predictor of whether or not they will file claims.
+How someone handles their finances is a decent predictor of whether or not they will file claims.
 Your insurer plugs your credit score into an algorithm to determine your insurance score.
 The higher the score, the lower your premiums may be.

 3. Background Check